| Brenda

 pasties and sandwiches filled with boiled egg and sandwich spread: plenty

 for themselves and any hungry musician that had missed his breakfast.
+However, once working, Brenda took on

 her professional persona and she knew exactly what she wanted!
 A classic